With autumn, you say goodbye to summer but also the many different landscaping tasks that you’ve been performing over the last six months or so.

 For the lawn, most experts recommend a fertilizer mix high in phosphorous in order to encourage winter root growth and to ensure a lush, green color as soon as possible.

-The final mow should occur when the grass stops growing, or when the temperature drops if you're unsure.
+The final mow should occur during the late fall when the grass stops growing, or when the temperature drops if you’re unsure.

 Drop your blades to one of the lower settings.
 Mow once.
 Wait a week and mow again.

 It’s advised to cut the grass short since disease can’t thrive with a shorter grass blade, but avoid going shorter than 1.25 inches because grass creates most of the food it consumes at the top of the blade.

 After your final-final mow, if you have any bald spots, you’ll want to rake over them, and while you can do this with grass clippings, it’s even more effective to use a lawn repair kit, which will have a grass seed mixture to spread out over those areas.